department-of-veterans-affairs/caseflow/docs/support-engineering.md

 ## Questions to ask users
 Product teams should provide support with a list of questions to ask users.
 This may vary between teams but will consist of something like:
+- What is the URL of the page?
 - What is the file number?
 - If the application is slow, are other VA services (like VBMS) slow?

+## Proposed Updates to Existing Sub-Tasks

+- [ ] Send Reporter Acknowledgement.
+Ask above follow-up questions
+- [ ] Assess Issue
+   - How many users have sent in this or a related issue?
+   - Check user help FAQs
+   - Check centralized support-FAQ
+- [ ] Create new engineering ticket, or link to existing engineering ticket
+- [ ] If more than one user has reported this within 24 hours, ping PM and tech lead
+- [ ] Received Team Acknowledgement
+- [ ] Update Reporter
+- [ ] Resolve Issue
+- [ ] Received Completion Notice
+- [ ] Update Reporter - Issue Complete
+- [ ] Close NSD ticket, if applicable
+- [ ] Confirm/Update Knowledge Base